cornershopcreative-archive/encore/cms/assets/plugins/pixelyoursite/readme.txt

 Tested with the latest WooCommerce version.

-* You can **insert the Facebook pixel and start tracking events on any WooCommerce** website with just a few clicks (Purchase, ViewContent, AddToCart, InitiateCheckout)
+* You can **insert the Facebook pixel and start tracking events on any WooCommerce** website with just a few clicks (Purchase, ViewContent, AddToCart, InitiateCheckout, ViewCategory)

-* Out of the box **Facebook Dynamic Ads** (promote a product catalog) pixel setup for your Woocommerce website (we also have a dedicated feed plugin for Facebook Dynamic Ads Product Catalog)
+* Out of the box **Facebook Dynamic Ads** (promote a product catalog) pixel setup for your WooCommerce website (we also have a dedicated feed plugin for Facebook Dynamic Ads Product Catalog)

 * Flexible AddToCart Event: the event will fire by default on add to cart button clicks.
 Ajax buttons are supported.
 Additionally, the event can be fired on the Cart Page, or on the Checkout Page (useful for some particular web structures).